jokafor26/ThreatAssessment/README.md

 Threat Assessment (Web App Vulnerabilities)

-In this lab Ill examine some web application vulnerabilities like poor authentication, SQL Injections, and Cross Site Scripting.
+In this lab I'll examine some web application vulnerabilities like poor authentication, SQL Injections, and Cross Site Scripting.

 Starting WebGoat
 The web server was already pre-installed and all I needed to do is run the program.
 From the menu bar on the top of the VM, I selected Applications > Accessories > Terminal.
 This opened up a Linux shell command terminal.
 Ran the following commands to start the web server. cd ~/tools/tomcat/bin & then sh startup.sh